Home » Why you should always use a construction-specific index

 In the past there’s been an unfortunate trend for construction clients to use general inflation indices in escalation clauses on construction contracts.
 But this is something we’d never advise.

-Here are six reasons why it’s always better to use detailed construction indices – such as the Price Adjustment Formulae Indices (PAFI) – for fluctuating prices on a construction contract, rather than an index that includes the price of bread.
+Here are six reasons why it’s always better to use detailed construction indices – such as the Price Adjustment Formulae Indices (PAFI), part of our BCIS CapX package,– for fluctuating prices on a construction contract, rather than an index that includes the price of bread.

 1. Keep in mind the first two of our golden rules for choosing an index: